What is the #1 Source of Watershed Pollution?

 Stormwater runoff!
 Runoff is the rain that carries chemicals, trash, and other materials over land and into storm drains, dumping into our creeks, streams, and rivers.
 This runoff hurts everything from plants and wildlife…to the banks of our streams…to the water we drink.

 The goal of our restoration work is to restore the health of our streams by controlling runoff.
-We do this work across our watershed, but with a special focus on the Jenkintown Creek area, through our participation in the Delaware River Watershed Initiative.
+We do this work across our watershed, but with a special focus on the Jenkintown Creek and Shoemaker Run areas, through our participation in the Delaware River Watershed Initiative.
 We install Green Stormwater Infrastructure (GSI), which uses plants and soil – when rain soaks into the ground, it is cleaned where it falls.
 GSI slows down and filters runoff while creating habitat and green spaces within our communities.

 GSI includes buffers, land next to streams planted with native trees, shrubs, and grasses.
 Buffers provide wildlife habitat and cool streams, too.
 We install rain gardens and bioswales, shallow gardens that store runoff from parking lots and roofs.
 We restore streambanks, naturalize streams, and create wetlands.